rust-embedded/blog/content/2018-11-14-this-year-in-embedded-rust.md

 +++
-title = "This year in embedded Rust" date = 2018-11-14 draft = false
+title = "This Year in Embedded Rust" date = 2018-11-14 draft = false
 in_search_index = true